defensadev/sls_template/README.md

 This project was bootstrapped with [Serveless Template](https://github.com/defensadev/sls_template).

+Run the following commands in order to get started

+- `yarn`
+- `yarn build-scripts`

 ## Creating A New Lambda Function

 Create a file in the **src** directory called "myNewFunction.lambda.ts"